tweag/python-monorepo-example/2017-09-01-free-monads.md

 ---

 The utility of free monads can show up in surprising places.
-One of the projects I'm working on is an AI, and part of the strategy that is uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
+One of the projects I'm working on is an AI, and part of the strategy that it uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
 Most of the computations it generates will be malformed, and so will fail; we just want to skip